llamacoder/Boomtown-Showcase/README.md

 ![](6.png)

 To install this code, fork and clone and npm install.
-You can run unit tests by running live-server in the test directory; the tests are in the tests.js file.
+You can run unit tests by running live-server in the main directory and adding /tests to the url; the tests are in the tests.js file.
 You can run browser tests by running casperjs casper_tests.js (just verifies the page title) and casperjs test casper_tests_really.js (checks for the presence of the "company-row" browser element).